What is snoring?

 • Trash the tranquillisers and sleeping pills: Both drugs slow down the central nervous system, which can leave your tongue floppy and throat muscles loose.

-• Get in shape: If your neck size measures 17 inches or more, then chances are the muscle tone around the throat is likely to be flaccid and prone to vibrating during sleep.
-A simple exercise and weight loss programme could be the cure.
+• Improve your fitness: If your neck size measures 17 inches or more, then chances are the muscle tone around the throat is likely to be flaccid and prone to vibrating during sleep.
+If you’re up for getting fitter then that could help you tone up and reduce the snoring.
+Read our article on how to get fit here.

 • Keep your room humid: Lack of humidity dries out the mucous membranes in the nose and throat.
 Hanging a damp cloth over your bedroom radiator should keep the air from getting too dry.